Drutol/AoLibs/AoLibs/docs/navigation-android.md

         * `FragmentBase<TViewModel>`

-`NavigationFragmentBase` inherits from Andoroid's `Fragment` class and wraps its functionality.
+`NavigationFragmentBase` inherits from Android's `Fragment` class and wraps its functionality.
 Let's say we want to create new page _SplashPage_.
 1. Create new class called for example `SplashPageFragment`
 2. Make it inherit from `FragmentBase<TViewModel>`
 ```cs